 EtCO2 (end-tidal CO2) monitoring measures carbon dioxide concentration at the end of exhalation to assess ventilation status.
 Normal EtCO2 is 35–45 mmHg.
 For a full clinical overview, see our What is EtCO2 and Why is It Monitored? guide.

-EtCO2 is increasingly recognized as the "seventh vital sign" and is now mandated for all anesthetized patients in the US (ASA guidelines since 1998) and included in China's 2017 and 2023 clinical anesthesia monitoring guidelines as a baseline parameter.
+EtCO2 is increasingly recognized as an important ventilation parameter; it is required for anesthetized patients under US ASA guidelines (since 1998) and is included in China's 2017 and 2023 clinical anesthesia monitoring guidelines as a baseline parameter.

 Mainstream vs. Sidestream vs. Microstream